johnperry-math/AoC2021/README.md

 and if I hadn't used smoeone else's solution to print out corresponding points, it would have taken me much longer to realize that I was missing some rotations.

+#### Discussion of potential optimizations
+The program takes 4-5 seconds on my machine.
+I've read that there are faster solutions, but they seem to use a different algorithm.
+A few things I've tried, with the results:
+* **suppressing computations that have already occurred**

+  `Correlate` performs on each axis every rotation that is a multiple of 90°.
+  This naïve approach creates 64 transformations, but only 24 are distinct.
+  To prevent this, I introduced the variables `Ref_Pos`, `Tried_Positions`, and `Ref_Pos_Vec`, explained slightly out of order:
+  * The first is the `Position` `(1,2,3)`, which is placed into the third.
+  * The third is a `Scanner_Data` which we can feed to the `Reorient` function, which re-orients it according to the current scheme.
+  * The second is a set that keeps track of which transformations of `(1,2,3)` have already been considered.
+    When this happens, we avoid re-orienting the remaining positions.

+  This was a **very successful** optimization, bringing the execution time down _dramatically_.
+* **rotation functions vs. rotation matrices**

+  Instead of calling one of various functions to compute the rotations, and track, as above, the rotations we've already performed, build in the 24 rotation matrices and apply them via matrix-vector multiplication.
+  This is implemented in `Correlate_By_Matrix`, `Reorient_By_Marix`,
+  and associated types and variables.

+  This was a **useless** optimization.
+  The difference between rotation matrices and rotation functions is negligible.
+* **tracking positions by hashed sets instead of vectors**

+  This was **basically useless.**
+  The current code still has a mix of sets and vectors, but at one point it was set-only, and I reverted it for clarity's sake.
+  Perhaps the hash function is bad, but I suspect the real problem is that the program doesn't have to track and search enough positions for sets to make a difference.
+* **compile- and link-time optimization**

+  Basically, turning on every optimization in the `Build->Switches->Ada` section of GPS' `Project Preferences...` menu item.
+  This includes loop unrolling, link-time optimization, and suppression of run-time checks.

+  This was a **very successful** optimization with a dramatic reduction in execution time from ~20 seconds to ~5.
+* **adjusting one axis' facing, then rotating the other axes 90°**

+  This is inspired from the puzzle's own wording:

+  > In total, each scanner could be in any of 24 different orientations:
+  > facing positive or negative x, y, or z,
+  > and considering any of four directions "up" from that facing.

+  My implementation of this comment was **erroneous**: using the example `(1,2,3)` above, it thrice re-oriented to `(-1,-2,-3)`, while never re-oriented to `(-1,3,2)`.
+  Unfortunately, it's also how I read the puzzle's wording, so that while I started to write code that would rotate around each axis 4 times, obtaining 64 possible, non-distinct positions for each scanner, I ended up writing code that computed only 16 non-distinct positions for each scanner.
+  **This was the hardest part to debug,** because I had so badly misunderstood that remark.
+  Re-reading it now, I may see how to implement it directly, but if I ever do try, it won't be tonight!